When Should I Start Using A Lifting Belt? 3.0

-For example if a female client wants to do a powerlifting competition but hasn’t hit any of these numbers that’s fine.
-As long as she knows the movements and can breath correctly and brace then I’d be doing her a disservice by not utilising a good belt to make her training as effective as possible.
+For example, if a female client wants to do a powerlifting competition but hasn’t hit any of these numbers that’s fine.
+As long as she knows the movements and can breathe correctly and brace then I’d be doing her a disservice by not utilising a good belt to make her training as effective as possible.

 How To Use A Lifting Belt

-I place the belt where I feel I can push into it the most which is normally right around where my belly button is.
-If it’s slightly up or down from here that is usually absolutely fine bui I like for it to feel as if it's in the same place each and every rep.
+I place the belt where I feel I can push into it the most which is normally right where my belly button is.
+Up or down from here is fine but I like for it to feel as if it's in the same place each rep.

 For squats my beltless sets could look like this:

-Add belt for each working set after this
+Add a belt for each working set after this

-From here you push up into the bar and take a couple of steps to get you into the position where you are ready to do your squat.
+From here you push up into the bar and take a couple of steps to get you into the position where you are ready to squat.

 If you don’t feel like you are pushing against anything when you do this then the belt has too much give or you haven’t fastened it tightly enough.